 – not why or how to fix it.

 As a result, you keep cranking out more features in search of that mythical killer feature.
 You know, the one that’s supposed to make your product take off?
-Pretty quickly, your minimum viable product is turning into a bloated monster and you are no closer to that hockey-stick curve.
+Pretty quickly, your minimum viable product is turning into a bloated monster.

-If you've been following Lean Startup for a while, you've no doubt heard of cohorts, split testing, and maybe even lifecycle messaging.
+If you've been following Lean Startup, you've no doubt heard of pirate metrics, cohorts, split testing, and lifecycle messaging.

-- Identify the single constraint or key metric to improve.
+- Identify the constraint (key metric) to improve

-- Measure if your "improvements" actually make the product better or worse.
+- Measure if your "improvements" actually improve the product

-Enter your email address below and we'll deliver a series of video lessons straight to your inbox.
+We'll deliver video lessons straight to your inbox.

 It's totally free and you can opt-out at any time.